Deportation in the second Trump administration: Policy changes

-On January 22, the Department of Homeland Security (DHS) announced the administration was rolling back an Obama-era directive that had protected illegal immigrants in sensitive areas such as hospitals, places of worship, courtrooms, funerals, weddings and schools.
+On January 22, 2025, the Department of Homeland Security (DHS) announced the administration was rolling back an Obama-era directive that had protected undocumented immigrants in sensitive areas such as hospitals, places of worship, courtrooms, funerals, weddings and schools.
 A spokesperson stated that the Trump administration was not looking to tie the hands of law enforcement.

-On January 24, Huffman sent out a memo stating that immigrants admitted temporarily by the Biden administration could be removed.
+On January 23, Acting DHS Secretary Benjamine Huffman sent out a memo stating that immigrants admitted temporarily by the Biden administration could be removed.

 On February 19, the Trump administration issued a stop-work order to prevent the Office of Refugee Resettlement from funding organizations providing legal services to unaccompanied minors entering the United States; Mother Jones said the order stopped legal representation for 25,000 minors and education programs on rights for 100,000 others.

-On March 14, 2025, United States Attorney General Pam Bondi issued a directive allowing law enforcement officials to enter the homes of migrants without warrants.
+On March 14, United States Attorney General Pam Bondi issued a directive allowing law enforcement officials to enter the homes of migrants without warrants.

 As deportation flights have increased, airlines have increasingly sought to hide details about their planes from flight trackers.

-On September 5, a federal immigration court ruled that undocumented immigrants living in the US are ineligible to be released on bond, potentially subjecting millions of immigrants including longtime residents to mandatory detention while their cases are processed.
-Former immigration judge Dana Leigh Marks called the policy change a "cynical move to try to force people to litigate their cases while they're detained."
+On July 4, President Trump signed into law the One Big Beautiful Bill, which included $170 billion in spending for border security, the biggest increase in funding to immigration enforcement in US history.
+The bill, which stated a goal of deporting one million immigrants yearly, also made ICE "the most heavily funded law enforcement agency in the federal government."

+In November, federal officials announced plans to hire thousands of "skip tracers" to conduct online and in-person verification of the home and work addresses of up to 1.5 million people living in the US.

+On January 7, 2026, the same day that an ICE agent shot and killed Renée Good in Minnesota, Vice President JD Vance promised an escalation in immigration enforcement actions and policies.
+He said that over 10,000 additional ICE agents would be deployed in the United States, using personal data harvested by private contractors to identify targets for arrest.
+He said that agents would go "door to door" in the coming months to carry out Trump's mass deportation agenda.